 3-season tent: your tent will protect you from the harsh weather conditions you can encounter in the spring, summer or autumn.
 It will withstand light snowfall but is not designed to withstand heavy loads that would weigh on the structure.
 In case of snow, remember to shake your tent regularly in order to bring down any snow that has accumulated to avoid putting too much weight on the structure of your tent.

 The poles are coloured using an innovative anodising method which eliminates the use of nitric and phosphoric acids.
 Non-anodised tent pegs: Your tent pegs may have a “rough” or “used” appearance but they still have all their technical and resistant features; not coloured or anodised (no acid is used since this only has an aesthetic effect).
-These factors help to limit the environmental impact of your product.
+These actions help to reduce the environmental impact of your product.

 Repairs and After-sales service